addobosz/java-youtube-oop-project/README.md

 - **Documentation?** For documentation, please go to javadoc folder and choose package-summary.html file.

+### Features
+- each channel and user is a separate thread,
+- videos and streams are played in real-time,
+- progress of the simulation may be watched from the GUI,
+- entities might be searched using the search panel available in the user interface,
+- saving and loading state,
+- users may like videos and subscribe channels randomly.
+Moreover, users have queue in which the next videos to be played are stored,
+- channels start streams at random moments and add new videos.

 ### Sources
 User pictures were acquired from https://www.iconarchive.com/, and are free for non-comercial usage.